zoonoo/azure-docs.ko-kr/articles/active-directory/develop/scenario-web-app-sign-user-app-configuration.md

  services.Configure<OpenIdConnectOptions>(AzureADDefaults.OpenIdScheme, options =>
  {
   // The ASP.NET core templates are currently using Azure AD v1.0, and compute
   // the authority (as {Instance}/{TenantID}).
-We want to use the Microsoft Identity Platform v2.0 endpoint options.Authority = options.Authority + "/v2.0/";
+We want to use the Microsoft identity platform endpoint options.Authority = options.Authority + "/v2.0/";

   // If you want to restrict the users that can sign-in to specific organizations